besartelezi/challenge-php-guestbook/README.md

 ## Nice to have features
 - [ ] Profanity filter: at the top of your script create an array of "bad" words.
 If somebody tries to enter a message with those words, their messages gets rejected.
-- [ ] When the user enters uses a "smily" like ":-)", ";-)", ":-(" replace it with an image of such a smiley.
+- [ ] When the user enters uses a "smiley" like ":-)", ";-)", ":-(" replace it with an image of such a smiley.
 - [ ] Have an input field where the user can enter how many message he wants to see displayed.

+## Features of my own I'd like to add
+- [ ] Play an audio file of the viral clip 'watch yo profanity' when the user inputs a "bad" word.
+- [ ] Display not only the date, but also the exact time of when the user posted.

 ## The first step
 I'm taking this exercise as an opportunity to structure my PHP code a lot more clear.